-The Ashburton House, or the British Legation as it had come to be known, was the scene of 10 months of negotiations resulting in the Webster-Ashburton Treaty of 1842, This agreement resolved the long-standing dispute with Great Britain over major segments of the boundary with Canada.
+Built in 1836, Ashburton House served as a home for British diplomats.
+For instance, the residence hosted the ten month American-British negotiations that eventually led to the Webster-Ashburton Treaty of 1842, which resolved the long-standing dispute with Great Britain over major segments of the boundary with Canada and ended the Aroostook War.
 Diplomatic historian Samuel Bemis called this dispute “one of the gravest and most inveterate diplomatic issues of the United States in the generation following the War of 1812.”
-In addition, these negotiations saw the United States protect and respect the rights of the States in international affairs.
+In addition, these negotiations saw the United States protect and respect the rights of the United States in international affairs.

 DC Inventory: November 8, 1964

-National Register Nomination: November 7, 1973
+National Register: November 7, 1973

-Within Lafayette Square HD
+Within Lafayette Square Historic District